uzzielperez/Utilities/mac/README.md

 So you can open atom from the command line interface https://stackoverflow.com/questions/22390709/how-can-i-open-the-atom-editor-from-the-command-line-in-os-x

+# Setting up Certificate in Firefox

+Short story for now: Just copy your pem or .p12 file from cmslpc or lxplus and then import

 # ROOT

 To install ROOT ( I usually like the pyroot capabilities ).